 The best way to go about it is to contact an attorney with experience in wrongful termination lawsuits, as they’d be able to guide you and explain the settlement amount you can receive from your wrongful termination case.

-Types of Compensation Available for Illegal Termination Lawsuits
+What Types of Compensation are Available for Wrongful Termination Lawsuits?

 - Lost Wages – You’re likely to be compensated for the lost wages due to the unlawful termination.
 The compensation received is divided into two categories – back pay, the amount lost from the moment you were fired till the time of the trial, and front pay, the money lost from the trial till the time you’re reinstated or hired at another company.